Is there a time restriction for building in the communities featured on this website?

 Natural gas is not available outside the town limits, but tanks for propane or heating oil are permitted.

-Cable TV is offered by Northland Cable/Vyve in certain areas.
-Location varies and is usually not available in the rural subdivisions, but satellites are frequently used.
+Cable TV is offered by Vyve in certain areas.
+Location varies and is generally not available in the rural subdivisions, but satellites are frequently used, as are cell phone hotspots.

 Internet connectivity varies by community and location.
 Research is recommended.